Battle of Brunkeberg: Aftermath

 Sture's victory over Christian meant his power as regent of Sweden was secure and would remain so for the rest of his life.
 According to legend, Sture had prayed to Saint George before the battle.
 He later paid tribute to Saint George by commissioning a statue of Saint George and the Dragon carved by the Lübeck sculptor Bernt Notke for the Storkyrkan church in Stockholm, as an obvious allegory of Sture's battle against Christian.
 An altar dedicated to Saint George was also built in the church.

 According to a 2019 study, "For the victorious Swedes, the battle could be used to confirm a powerful narrative of a long-term, but ultimately successful, struggle against the (Danish) enemies of the realm and the community, most famously represented through the monument of Saint George and the dragon that was erected in 1489."

-Dedication
+Commemoration

 The Saint George and the Dragon sculpture in Stockholm's Köpmantorget is dedicated to the battle.
 It was unveiled on 10 October 1912, the 441st anniversary of the conflict.